zeroch/CatGT/README.md

 CatGT
 =====

 This is project for the HackGt event.
-Everyone likes cat.
-Go Jackets!!

-# Introduction.
+# Introduction

 CatGT is project that we connect cat's owner with cat through internet of things.

-# Git control
+# Team Role

-**Ze and Zhen** are working on the microcontroller part, use **mbed branch**.

-**Yating and Ivan** on the server side. use **server branch**. and **Zeheng**, maybe use **server** too.
+**Ze Chen and Zhen Liu** are working on mbed microcontroller **Ivan Jimenez and Yating Wang ** are on  server side. use **server branch**.

-Because mbed have to build from cloud, and server code use build by local. so I don't want to mess up the code.
+**Zeheng Chen(@otherworldman)**, Mac Development

-# Goal.
+# Component

-We have four part need to achieve.

-1. stepper motor with lazer.
+1. Laser Point with servo motor.
-2. remote control the stepper motor.
-3. camera can conbine with above system .
-4. leep motion controller with above.

-# Happy Coding.
+2. Mbed Microcontroler TCP/IP to web server
+3. Web Server relay information from Mac Desktop to Mbed Microcontroller
+4. Mac + LeapMotion, detect gesture and send commands to Web server

+# Code Folder Structure

+\mbed Code for MicroController
+\server Code for Python Server
+\Mac Code for Mac and LeapMotion